TECHNOLOGY

 What’s a public/private partnership?

 Kingdom Fiber partners with the State of Vermont to bring highest quality broadband to communities lacking a typical business case to support such services.
 The State has made this possible with a favorable long-term lease of its own pre-existing fiber network.
 In addition, we have partnered with the Town of Craftsbury in a similar fashion.
 We expect to replicate this town model with other communities.
-Neither we, nor the governments could likely achieve these goals without such a public/private partnership.
+We have embarked on a significant collaboration with NEK Broadband and CV Fiber in selected areas of 36 towns.
+Neither we, nor the governments could likely achieve these goals without such public/private partnerships.

 How has Kingdom Fiber benefitted from grant awards?
 What organizations issued grants, and which ones received them?